legendarycode3/simple-voting-contract/README.md

 ## Usage
 ### Building the Project (Using Remix IDE):
-* Copy the core smart contract file code `Voting.sol` to Remix IDE (a browser based IDE, for quick prototyping).
+1. Copy the core smart contract file code `Voting.sol` to Remix IDE (a browser based IDE, for quick prototyping).
-* Create a new file for the project on your Remix IDE and paste , to learn and build along faster.
+2. Create a new file for the project on your Remix IDE and paste , to learn and build along faster.
-* And then Compile the smart contract file you have created on Remix IDE.
+3. And then Compile the smart contract file you have created on Remix IDE.

-### Building the Project (Using Foundry Development Kit)
+### Building the Project (Using Foundry Development Kit) - only if you are good using foundry kit
+1.

 ## 📋Contract Details